Nucleus builds evidence-based, human-centered strategy for products, brands, organizations and social impact.

 Currently, Cathleen is knee deep in data pertaining to millennials’ responses to nuclear threat communications as part of Nucleus Strategy.
 The author of seven novels as well as an active volunteer in her community, Cathleen is happiest when meeting deadlines and working collaboratively and flexibly as part of a team.

 As a designer, Saloni delivers sophisticated, timeless aesthetics as her work is rooted deeply in brand strategy and extensive visual research.
 Her approach has yielded high-concept, culturally relevant, lasting designs for brand identities, campaigns, products, websites, packaging, and print publications for companies around the world, including The Museum of Modern Art, Kimberly Clark, Mars Inc., Newstand, Catholic Relief Services, Bill & Melinda Gates Foundation, Banco San Juan Internacional, To Whom It May Cannabis Chocolates, Novotel, Triumph, Haymarket Media Group, and Leela Group of Hotels.

 Saloni’s work in communications, identity design and packaging design has received recognition and won awards from Print Regional Design Awards, Graphic Design USA, Bill & Melinda Gates Foundation, DY Works, and MIT institute of Design, where she graduated with a degree in Graphic Design.
 Saloni also holds a Masters in Branding from School of Visual Arts in New York City.

-Jen graduated magna cum laude with a Bachelor of Science in Speech and Language Pathology from Excelsior College.
+Jen holds a Bachelor of Fine Arts in Interaction Design from City University of New York Queens College and a Bachelor of Science in Speech and Language Pathology from Excelsior College.
 She is in the process of developing a mobile app that helps speech therapists track client progress.